6vx/kitebot721/src/lib/text/pages/resume.md

 - Participated in new store setup and grand opening
 - Sales experience, designing custom cabinetry installations and assembling quotes for customers
 - Accountable for transactions, sales, inventory maintenance
-- Operated forklifts, balers, compactors and pump trucks
+- Operating forklifts, balers, compactors and pump trucks

 ### Inbound Sales at Geek Squad/NCO
 #### Sarnia ON - 2007-2009